 #3.
 Update Your Graphics Driver

-The FPS might be a low level if your graphics driver is outdated or corrupted.
+How to increase FPS?
+You can update your graphics driver.
+Because the FPS might be a low level when your graphics driver is outdated or corrupted.
 So, if you want to get better FPS, you have to make sure your graphics driver is up-to-date.
 If needed, follow the steps below to update driver:

 Note: You should also make sure your Windows and games are of the latest version.